$\omega$-Regular Energy Problems: Introduction

-We have implemented the above algorithms in a pipeline based on the open-source tools TChecker\footnote{See \url{https://github.com/ticktac-project/tchecker}} \cite{DBLP:journals/iandc/HerbreteauSW16} and Spot\footnote{See \url{https://spot.lrde.epita.fr/}} \cite{DBLP:conf/atva/Duret-LutzLFMRX16} to solve generalized energy Büchi problems for one-clock weighted timed automata.
+As a second contribution, we have implemented all of our algorithms in a tool based on the open-source platforms TChecker\footnote{See \url{https://github.com/ticktac-project/tchecker}} \cite{DBLP:journals/iandc/HerbreteauSW16} and Spot\footnote{See \url{https://spot.lrde.epita.fr/}} \cite{duret.22.cav} to solve $\omega$-regular energy problems for one-clock weighted timed automata.
 We first employ TChecker to compute the zone graph and then use this to construct the corner-point abstraction.
-This in turn is a weighted (untimed) generalized Büchi automaton, in which we also may apply a variant of Alur and Dill's Zeno-exclusion technique~\cite{DBLP:journals/tcs/AlurD94}.
-Finally, our main algorithm to solve generalized energy Büchi problems on weighted finite automata is implemented in a fork of Spot.
+This in turn is a weighted (untimed) Büchi or Parity automaton, in which we also may apply a variant of Alur and Dill's Zeno-exclusion technique~\cite{DBLP:journals/tcs/AlurD94}.
+Finally, our main algorithm to solve the $\omega$-regular energy problems on weighted finite automata is implemented using a fork of Spot.
 Our software is available at \url{https://github.com/PhilippSchlehuberCaissier/wspot}.

-In our approach to solve the latter problem, we do not fully separate the energy and Büchi conditions (contrary to, for example, \cite{DBLP:journals/tcs/ChatterjeeD12} who reduce energy parity games to energy games).
+In our approach to solve the latter problem, we do not and cannot fully separate the quantitative constraint on the energy and qualitative acceptance condition (contrary to, for example, \cite{DBLP:journals/tcs/ChatterjeeD12} which reduces energy parity games to energy games).
 We first determine the strongly connected components (SCCs) of the unweighted automaton.
-Then we degeneralize each Büchi accepting SCC one by one, using the standard counting construction \cite{DBLP:conf/cav/GastinO01}.
-Finally, we apply a modified Bellman-Ford algorithm to search for feasible lassos that start on the main graph and loop in the SCC traversing the remaining Büchi condition.
+Then we treat each of the SCCs one by one depending on the acceptance condition.
+In the case of a generalized Büchi accepting condition, we degeneralize it using the standard counting construction \cite{DBLP:conf/cav/GastinO01}.
+In the case of the Parity condition, we rely on an approach inspired by a classical algorithm to solve Parity games, devised by Zielonka and published in \cite{zielonka.98.tcs}; the approach presented in \cite{DBLP:journals/tcs/ChatterjeeD12} uses similar ideas (adapted to their setting).
+The idea is to work in layers considering the highest priorities first: If the highest priority is accepting, then we treat it much like an accepting transition in the Büchi case.
+If it is rejecting, we remove the corresponding transitions from the SCC and search in the remaining graph.
+Finally, we apply a modified Bellman-Ford algorithm to search for energy feasible lassos that start on the main graph and loop on an accepting cycle in the SCC.